What is the Digital Divide?

 WillowTree’s Community Outreach program supports local organizations and events that work with youth from underrepresented groups with a focus on technology.
 The goal is to help these youth envision their future in tech by exposing them to new technologies and the wide variety of careers that exist.
 WillowTree engages in community outreach through school visits, office tours, volunteering in the community, and facilitating curated activities with local organizations.

-In order to have the greatest impact on our communities, each office focuses most of their efforts towards an organization that aligns with our mission.
+In order to have the greatest impact on our communities, each office focuses most of their efforts toward an organization that aligns with our mission.
 The respective organizations that are partners for each office are:

 C4K combines mentoring and technology to prepare youth for brighter futures.
 The organization provides mentoring in a creative, safe, and supportive out-of-school learning environment, access to professional-grade technology, project-based learning, and youth leadership opportunities